Clinical Psychologist Vs Psychiatrist Review-2023

 What does a psychiatrist do?

-Psychiatrists will allocate you with psychological therapy, will prescribe medications and do a course of action such as electroconvulsive treatment.
+Psychiatrists will allocate you to psychological therapy, prescribe medications, and do a course of action such as electroconvulsive treatment.

 • They will provide you with emergency care for an unexpected mental illness